 IFA shall make the final determination of the Applicant's score.
 IFA will award points based on the evidence provided in the Application and exhibits.
-All sites and buildings within the Project must gualify to be eligible to receive points.
+All sites and buildings within the Project must qualify to be eligible to receive points.
 The online Application provides a tentative non-binding score based on the submitted information.
 Scoring determinations made in prior years are not binding on IFA for the current funding round.

-If a project has an existing LIHTC Land Use Restriction Agreement (LURA), the Applicant shall not elect scoring points if it would be less restrictive than the existing LURA.
-The rent and income restrictions of the exiting LURA must be maintained.
+If a project has an existing LIHTC Land Use Restriction Agreement (LURA), all existing LURA requirements must be maintained.

-AFFORDABILITY FOR RESIDENTS.
-6.1
+6.1 AFFORDABILITY FOR RESIDENTS.